-As different as they are, all neurological disorders have one thing in common: they strike at the core of our identity.
-They are also shockingly prevalent as a group: a 2007 report from the World Health Organization estimated that one billion people around the world suffer from some form of neurological disease.
+Neurological disorders strike at the core of our identity.
+As a group, they are shockingly prevalent.
+It is estimated that one billion people around the world suffer from some form of neurological disease.

-Less than a generation ago there was little hope for treating most of these disorders, but we are now beginning to appreciate the brain's resilience and its capacity for renewal.
-We are acquiring new tools to illuminate neurological function and dysfunction; more scientists and clinicians are studying these disorders than ever before.
-We are, in short, on the cusp of a new era in biomedicine.
+Less than a generation ago, there was little hope for treating most of these disorders.
+But with advances in neuroscience research, we are beginning to better understand the brain's resilience and its capacity for renewal.
+We are acquiring new tools to illuminate neurological function and dysfunction, and more scientists and clinicians are studying these disorders than ever before.
+In short, we are on the cusp of a new era in biomedicine.

-At a time when too many medical schools are reducing their investment in basic research infrastructure, the NRI is enriching our environment by providing core labs to specifically support translational neuroscience research.
-Expertise in creating engineered mice, RNA in situ, neuropathology, slice and in vivo neurophysiology, neuroimaging, animal EEG, mouse behavior, bioinformatics, microscopy (confocal, two-photon and electron), and pharmacology/drug trial design are available to all NRI labs.
+At a time when many institutions are reducing their investment in basic research infrastructure, the Duncan NRI supports our researchers and others by providing Core lab services that specifically support translational neuroscience research.
+These Core labs provide expertise generating engineered mice, RNA in situ, neuropathology, slice and in vivo neurophysiology, neuroimaging, animal EEG, mouse behavior, bioinformatics, microscopy (confocal, two-photon and electron), and pharmacology/drug trial design to all Duncan NRI labs and others.